Sunbury Residents React to Verdict in Trial for the Squeeze-In’s Owner

 “We know him, from town,” said resident Debra Carl.
 “The restaurant and peppermint lounge when he had that years ago, so yeah it was shocking, yes.”

-Todd Young works at McGuigan`s Public House one block from the Squeeze-In and has known Snyder in the 10 years he`s worked at McGuigan`s.
+Todd Young works at McGuigan's Public House one block from the Squeeze-In and has known Snyder in the 10 years he's worked at McGuigan`s.

 “Was that wrong?
-Oh yeah, but I don`t think he meant to hurt anybody, even himself, I don`t think he meant to hurt himself,” said Young.
+Oh yeah, but I don't think he meant to hurt anybody, even himself, I don't think he meant to hurt himself,” said Young.

 While the jury did acquit Snyder of the most serious charge he faced, it did find him guilty of reckless endangerment and making terroristic threats.

-“That I could see, attempted murder or anything like that, I don`t see it,” said Young.
+“That I could see, attempted murder or anything like that, I don't see it,” said Young.

 Mindy DePinto is the Snyders’ neighbor.

-“I enjoyed both of them, when we would be out, we would talk and never had an issue,” saind DePinto.
+“I enjoyed both of them, when we would be out, we would talk and never had an issue,” said DePinto.

-As far as if Snyder`s arrest and trial had hurt businesses at the Squeeze-In people say it definitely hasn`t.
+As far as if Snyder's arrest and trial had hurt businesses at the Squeeze-In people say it definitely hasn't.

-“It`s the Squeeze-In, nobody cares about that,” said Devon Kemper at Ashez To Ink Tattoo Studio.
+“It's the Squeeze-In, nobody cares about that,” said Devon Kemper at Ashez To Ink Tattoo Studio.
 “You get a dollar hotdog man.
 I’m not from here and I definitely know what the [Squeeze-In] is.”

 Employees at the Squeeze-In declined to comment.